NoBlackMagic/reactjs-book/gitbook/basic-steps/require-css.md

 If you want you can write your own loader, but is not like that you need to do that for a lot of ready to use loaders exists as _NPM_ modules.

 [Here there is a list of existing _Webpack_ loaders &raquo;](https://webpack.github.io/docs/list-of-loaders.html)

+## Now it's your turn!

+> Try to add more CSS files to your application.

+Remember those principles:

+* you can link CSS files in any module
+* the linking order matters as rules priority

+> And take a look at [the example &raquo;](./basic-steps-02)